Protecting Classifiers From Attacks: Conclusions

 \section{Conclusions}

-Adversarial classification is an increasingly important field in adversarial machine learning with many security applications.
-The pioneering work of \cite{adversarialClassification2004} has framed most approaches within the standard game-theoretic context, in spite of the unrealistic common knowledge assumptions required, even questioned by the authors.
-On the other hand, there has been several attempts in the Bayesian community to develop more robust models, such as \cite{doi:10.1080/01621459.2018.1469995}.
-However, none of these approaches model explicitly the presence of adversaries and consequently do not perform properly in adversarial environments.
+Adversarial classification is an increasingly important problem within the emerging field of AML with relevance in numerous security, cybersecurity, law enforcement, and competitive business applications.
+The pioneering work by \cite{adversarialClassification2004} has framed, perhaps implicitly, most approaches in AC within a standard game-theoretic context, in spite of the unrealistic common knowledge assumptions required (even questioned by those pioneers).
+On the other hand, in line with developments in robust Bayesian analysis \citep{ruggeri}, there have been several attempts in the Bayesian community to develop robust models, such as \cite{doi:10.1080/01621459.2018.1469995}.
+However, none of these approaches model explicitly the presence of adversaries and consequently would not perform properly in adversarial setups.

-In this paper, we have proposed a general, Bayesian probabilistic framework for adversarial classification that models explicitly the presence of an adversary.
+We have proposed a general Bayesian framework for adversarial classification that models explicitly the presence of an adversary and our uncertainty about his decision-making process.
 It is general in the sense that application-specific assumptions are kept to a minimum.
-A key ingredient required by our framework is the ability to sample from $p(x|x')$, that is, the distribution of originating instances given the (possibly attacked) observed one.
-Different sampling approaches could be used depending on the specific application and the available information about the attacker.
-Introducing explicit attacking models is crucial to get good performance.
-Thus, we introduced AB-ACRA, a sampling scheme that leverages ARA to explicitly model the adversary's knowledge and interests, adding the uncertainty we have about them, mitigating strong common knowledge assumptions prevalent in the literature.
-For large scale problems, AB-ACRA could be computationally expensive.
-Thus, we propose an alternative approach for differentiable models.
-In it, we instead move the computational load to the training phase, simulating attacks from an adversary using the ARA approach, and then adapting the training framework to obtain a classifier robustified against these attacks.
+A key ingredient required by our framework is the ability to sample from the distribution of originating instances given the (possibly attacked) observed one.
+For this, we first introduced AB-ACRA, a sampling scheme that leverages ARA and ABC to explicitly model the adversary's knowledge and interests, adding our uncertainty about them, and mitigating strong common knowledge assumptions prevalent in the literature.
+In large-scale problems, this approach easily becomes computationally expensive and we have presented an alternative proposal for differentiable, probabilistic classifiers.
+In it, the computational load is moved to the training phase, simulating attacks from an adversary using the ARA approach, and then adapting the training framework to obtain a classifier robustified against such attacks.